Friday, 18 April 2025

 A Harsh Point

-Yes, living by the sword could result with death, as Jesus himself warned, but peaceful submission didn’t spare many either!
-The Gospels all simply imply we shouldn't kill each other, but does that work?
+Yes, living by the sword could result with death, but peaceful submission didn’t spare many either!
+The Gospels all simply imply we shouldn't kill each other, but that doesn't always work.
 How can we love our enemies if it is so unhealthy to do so?
-Unless enemy love meant something else altogether; a way of expressing a love for the challenges they hurl at you?
-Maybe it's showing value or genuine interest in the words of our enemies?
+Okay, maybe if enemy love meant something else altogether: possibly expressing good will despite the challenges an enemy brings?
 I don't know.
+It's not clear.

-B.) Non-violence was not exclusively taught by Jesus Christ.
-It was commonly held by ancient Greek philosophers like Epictetus, Pythagorus and Socrates, as well as the previously mentioned Jewish groups, but also Romans like Cicero and Seneca.
+B.) So many people credit Jesus Christ with the whole non-violence thing.
+However, it's written in all kinds of ancient sources.
+Greek philosophers like Epictetus, Pythagorus and Socrates, as well as the previously mentioned Jewish groups, but also Romans like Cicero and Seneca all value peace and non violence.

 I Guess That's It!
 My Conclusion...

-In the end, very few appreciated the early pacifist.
-Over time, we reverted back to our warrior ideals that dominate to this day.
+Maybe very few of us appreciate pacifism when things kick off?
+Sometime in the past, we reverted back to our ideals of justice and might.
 Just turn on the news and see US and UK borders and military posturing shows that our reliance on the sword has not faded (well, it's all machine gun now).
 But, if none of us had resisted the Hitlers and Napoleons of this world it would have succumbed to cruel monstrous leaders many times over!
 Compelling champions like Charles Martel, the Hammer of the Moors, the RAF during the battle of Britain or the Ukrainians in their fight for their country: they all make the use of force a valid case!

 Tuesday, 1 April 2025